-The Authority is required to prepare its financial statements on a going concern basis by the Code of Practice on Local Authority Accounting.
-The section 151 officer is responsible for the assessment of whether is it appropriate for the Authority to prepare it's accounts on a going concern. basis As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and conclude on the appropriateness of the section 151 officer's use of the going concern basis of accounting in the preparation of the financial statements and the adequacy of disclosures made.
+The section 151 officer is responsible for the assessment of whether is it appropriate for the Authority to prepare its accounts on a going concern basis.
+As auditors, we are required to obtain sufficient appropriate audit evidence regarding and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the section 151 officer's use of the going concern basis of accounting in the preparation of the financial statements.

-We are also responsible for reaching a conclusion on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources.
+We are also responsible for forming a commentary on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources.
 We discuss our approach to Value for Money work further in section 5 of this report.